RickyMartin12/Citra-Emulator-Windows-Pokemon-Omega-Ruby/README.md

 ### Citra on MAC

-- WARNING: When open the room will be appeared 4 times window bar, you must click 4 times the option "NO" and the game executed successfully
+- WARNING: When open the room will be appeared 4 times window bar, you must click 4 times the option "NO" and the game is executed successfully

 ### ROM - Pokemon Omega Ruby